EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 ## Sparse Autoencoders and Scaling Problems

-If you start to read Artificial Intelligence research, a few concepts appaear all over the place.
+If you start to read Artificial Intelligence research, a few concepts appear all over the place.
 One of these concepts is the "Autoencoder".

 An autoencoder has many similarities to compression, where information is removed on one end and then re-added on the other, in order to reduce the size of the data being transmitted.